Stéphanie Gibaud: The UBS case

-During 8 years with UBS France, her job was to develop partnerships with luxury houses and to organize events for wealth clients of the bank on the French territory.
+During her eight years with UBS France, her job was to develop partnerships with luxury houses and organize events for wealth clients of the bank on French territory.

-In 2007, the American banker Bradley Birkenfeld story gets out.
-His disclosures to the United States government led to a massive fraud investigation against the Swiss bank UBS and other banks that had enabled tax evasion by U.S.taxpayers.
+In 2007, American banker Bradley Birkenfeld’s story got out.
+His disclosures to the U.S. government led to a massive fraud investigation into UBS and other banks that had enabled tax evasion by American taxpayers.

-All the internal procedures of the bank are thus modified everywhere in the world where UBS has offices.
+All the internal procedures of the bank were subsequently modified everywhere in the world where UBS had offices.

-In June 2008, Stephanie Gibaud was requested by her manager to delete the content of her hard drive because the office of the Paris general director was searched.
+In June 2008, Gibaud was asked by her manager to delete the content of her hard drive because the office of the Paris general director was searched.

-These files contained the names and coordinates of clients and prospects of the bank as well as the names of their respective client advisors in France, Switzerland, Luxembourg, Belgium, Monaco etc.
+These files contained the names and coordinates of clients and prospects of the bank as well as the names of their respective client advisers in France, Switzerland, Luxembourg, Belgium and Monaco.

-Stephanie Gibaud refused to comply with the instruction, her manager repeated her request and will also ask her to toss the content of her paper archives.
-A tug-of-war then started and Stephanie Gibaud complained of harassment, exclusion and discrimination.
+Gibaud refused to comply with the instruction, and her manager repeated her request and asked her to toss the content of her paper archives.
+A tug-of-war then started and Gibaud complained of harassment, exclusion and discrimination.

-Several executives of the bank confirmed to her that sales service proposed by Swiss client advisors is illegal in France.
-They further explained that UBS France has implemented a parallel accounting named "milk notebook" that gathers on a monthly basis the tax evasion transactions of French clients to offshore locations.
+Several UBS executives confirmed to her that sales service proposed by Swiss client advisers was illegal in France.
+They further explained that UBS France had a parallel accounting named a "milk notebook," which gathered on a monthly basis the tax evasion transactions of French clients to offshore locations.

-UBS France tried to dismiss her in 2009 but the dismissal was refused.
-In 2010, UBS France filled in a complaint against her for defamation but lost their trial.
-She was finally made redundant in 2012.
+UBS France tried to fire her in 2009 but failed.
+In 2010, it unsuccessfully filed a complaint against her for defamation.
+She was finally laid off in 2012.

-As a whistleblower by the French labor inspection as of 2008 and by the public prosecutor when filling a complaint against her employer at the end of 2009, Stephanie Gibaud has been listened to by the brigade of repression of the crime against the people (BRPD, part of the French financial brigade) in February 2011 and in March 2015 and several times by the customs, judicial investigations in 2011 and 2012.
+As a whistleblower by the French labor inspection as of 2008 and the public prosecutor when filing a complaint against her employer at the end of 2009, Gibaud caught the ear of BRPD, the brigade of repression of the crime against the people (part of the French financial brigade) in February 2011 and March 2015 and several times by customs and judicial investigators in 2011 and 2012.

-She was also listened to by Belgian investigators as part of the indictment of UBS Belgium in July 2014 and several times in 2015.
+She also spoke to Belgian investigators as part of the indictment of UBS Belgium in July 2014 and several times in 2015.